 Findings revealed that developing human capital and improving managerial skills are key factors that significantly influence project performance.
-In respect to human capital development, the results were quite telling that for every unit increase in this area, the chances of a project being rated in a higher performance category jumped by about 1.976 times (parameter estimate=0.681, p<0.05).
-This clearly indicated that investing in employee education, skills, and experience can really boost how successful a project is perceived to be.
+In respect to human capital development, the results were significant in that for every unit increase in this area, the chances of a project being rated in a higher performance category rose by about 1.976 times (parameter estimate=0.681, p<0.05).
+This clearly indicates that investing in employee education, skills, and experience can indeed boost how successful a project is perceived to be.
 Among all the factors, management skills had the most substantial effect (parameter estimate=1.003, p<0.001).
 In fact, the chances of achieving better project performance rose by approximately 2.727 times with each unit increase in management skills (exp (1.003)).
 This underscores the vital role that effective planning, coordination, leadership, and decision-making play in driving project success.
-This study found out that there was positive relationship between human capital development, resource availability and stakeholder engagement and project performance.
+This study found out that there was a positive relationship between human capital development, resource availability and stakeholder engagement. and project performance.
 Findings revealed that investing in employee education, skills, and experience, improving management skills, and ensuring resource availability are key factors that significantly influence project performance.
-Enhanced human capital, sufficient resource allocation, proficient management, and stakeholder involvement contribute far more.
+Enhanced human capital, sufficient resource allocation, proficient management, and stakeholder involvement a.
+This parameter is set to zero because it is redundant.

+contribute far more.
 Projects can succeed and excel on innovation, agility, and strategic edge to a competition for these are the foundational pillars for long-term audacity.